 The state of California has often been at the forefront of technological innovation and social trends, and now you can add corporate diversity to that list.
 With Governor Jerry Brown’s signature, Senate Bill #829 has become law, and it mandates that all publicly held corporations with executive offices in the state must have women on corporate boards

 In other words, California has just made corporate diversity at the highest levels a legal requirement.
-There is also a nationwide movement to have 20% of board positions on all companies fulfilled by women.
+There is also a nationwide movement to have 20 percent of board positions on all companies fulfilled by women.

 Understanding the Mandate for Women on Corporate Boards